Lesson 3: Retrieval Augmented Generation

 Building Prompts

-• Prompts can be created using the no code prompt editor, and you can insert special content using the right hand tool panel or curly brackets.
+• Prompts can be created using the no code prompt editor, and you can insert special content using the left hand tool panel or curly brackets.

 • You can use the completions of your prompts in the On success portion of your behavior to change locations in your flow, send messages, and more.